There are many hearing aid types and styles to choose from nowadays.

 As the name suggests, these small hearing aids fit completely in the ear canal and are not visible unless you were to look directly into the ear.

 The size of these modern hearing aids does lead to some limitations in respect of directional microphones, venting size and battery life, and they need to be carefully considered by your hearing aid audiologist to make a decision as to suitability.
 If batteries are a concern of yours, UK Hearing Care offer hearing aid batteries at competitive prices.

 The IIC is a recent addition to the range of custom-fitted hearing aids.
 It is made from a very deep impression which requires one of our highly trained audiologists to work with you.
 They are suitable for people with slight and moderate levels of hearing losses.
 Your audiologist can advise you if you qualify following a simple hearing test.

-Don’t feel overwhelmed by options and styles.
-UK Hearing Care has vast experience assisting people with their hearing difficulties and can find the right solution for you.
+Don't feel overwhelmed by options and styles.
+UK Hearing Care has vast experience in assisting people with their hearing difficulties and can find the right solution for you.

 To arrange a home or store appointment with your local audiologist.

 Or fill in the online form and someone will get in touch.
 Book a free hearing test